The Elasticity of Quantitative Investment: Equilibrium Model

-Following KY, this demand function is specified only for the assets in the fund's investment universe, which is the investment mandate or the set of assets a fund considers.
+Following KY, the demand function for fund $j$, shown in equation (\ref{eq:indiv_demand}), is specified only for the assets in the fund's investment universe, which is the investment mandate or the set of assets a fund considers.
 Let $\one{_{i,t}^j}$ equal one if asset $i$ is in the investment universe of fund $j$ at time $t$, and zero otherwise.
 The dollar holdings of the asset for this institution are $A{_t^j} w{_{i,t}^j}$.
+HSAs do not have constrained investment universes, and so $\one{_{i,t}^j} = 1$ for a HSA.

 It follows that aggregate demand for the asset, in terms of portfolio weights, is: